Building a Librarian with the Agent Kit

 Step 6: Put Human in the loop

-Human node serves as a way to yield control back to the user of the board.
+Human component serves as a way to yield control back to the user of the board.
 When Breadboard encounters it, it pauses execution, shows intermediate results to the user, and asks the user to react to them.
 This is exactly what we need in our interview: show the question and wait for the user to answer it.

-We'll name this node "Interviewee" and wire the "Context out" port of the Interviewer to its "Context in" port, and then close the loop by wiring Interviewee's "Context out" back into Interview Planner's "Context in".
+We'll name this component "Interviewee" and wire the "Context out" port of the Interviewer to its "Context in" port, and then close the loop by wiring Interviewee's "Context out" back into Interview Planner's "Context in".

 Now that we have results of the interview coming into Researcher and Librarian, let's make sure they are aware of what's happening.
 We'll tweak both Researcher and Summarizer persona to add an extra lines about information collected during the interview to the Persona.